Frequently Asked Questions

 Do I need to know SQL to use Weld?

-If you do not want to learn SQL we also work with great consulting partners, who can help you build a strong data stack.
+If you prefer to work inside Weld, you can use Ed Logo Ed, our AI SQL assistant, or write transformations directly with SQL in Weld Transform.
+And if you’d like expert guidance, we also work with trusted consulting partners who can help you build a strong data stack.
 See more here.

 How do I rename one of my data sources?